 As mentioned, many practices still manage denials using obsolete, manual procedures.
 Manual procedures not only take much longer, but they also leave room for error and provide reduced transparency.

 Because of this, the comprehensive claims reporting and tailored decision support that automation offers are forfeited by practices that don’t use it in their denial management process.

 Healthcare workers frequently have to cover a variety of positions and handle a large number of administrative duties.
 Additionally, they must cope with rules and regulations that are always changing.

 As a result, they frequently end up putting denial management on the back burner.
 Additionally, the business’s profitability is impacted if these employees are not properly trained in the complexities of claims handling.

 A major problem for healthcare organizations is the absence of consistency regarding the grounds and frequency with which insurance companies reject claims for people with insurance.

 For instance, to inform the practice of the reason for the denial, two distinct payers can each utilize a different code and communication channel.

 Because of this, practices cannot track their denials, unpaid claims, and the reasons behind them, making it challenging to prevent further denials.

 Enhancing healthcare denial management strategy

 Automation might be intimidating at first, but it is the future of the healthcare industry and the entire economy.
-It is best to implement medical automation to give no room for errors and inaccuracy.
+It is best for a healthcare organization to implement medical automation to give no room for errors and inaccuracy.